AirFlights Bronze Layer

 — SerpAPI is a service that scrapes Google search results (including Google Flights) and returns structured data SERPAPI_KEY is retrieved securely from Databricks Secrets rather than hardcoded

-This defines the structure of your Delta/Parquet table before any data is written.
+Using PyArrow to define the structure of Delta/Parquet table before any data is written.
+Defining the schema upfront enforces type safety .

 Code Explanation

-This defines three functions that together form the extract and load step of your Bronze ingestion pipeline.
+Three functions that together form the extract and load step of your Bronze ingestion pipeline.

 extract_flights(origin, destination)